rmsandu/rmsandu.github.io.old/bio.md

             <div class="job">
                 <h4>Junior Research Scientist | Philips Research | Eindhoven, Netherlands | 2016 - 2017</h4>
                 <ul>
-                    <li>Designed and implemented one custom front-end web application for image annotation and labeling (Python, Javascript, HTML and CSS) that sped up the data acquisition and pre-processing by 95%.</li>
+                    <li>Designed and implemented one custom front-end web application for image annotation and labeling (Python, Javascript, HTML and CSS) that sped up the data acquisition and pre-processin.</li>
                     <li>Applied image processing and statistical methods for quantifying the effect of diet on people's facial appearance with statistical metrics.</li>
                 </ul>
             </div>